epoz/drukkers/README.md

 ## Intro

 In 2013 we made a small website called [Geocontexting the printed world](http://arkyves.org/view/geocontext/) focussed on Amsterdam.
 The site contained a historical map of Amsterdam, which we georeferenced and overlaid on a GoogleMaps view of Amsterdam.
 The addresses of the printers/publishers were meticulously mapped to longitude/latitude coordinates and shown as clickable items on the map.
 A histogram on the site allowed the viewer to choose what dates to include, using "start-date" and "end-date" handles.
-By zooming and and out on the map, and chooising the dates one could intuitively "query" the map, and see what printers were active.
+By zooming and and out on the map, and choosing the dates one could intuitively "query" the map, and see what printers were active.

-In 2014 we made the [Utrecht version of Geocontexting Printers and Publishers 1450-1800](https://www.arkyves.org/view/geocontextutrecht) .
+In 2014 we made the [Utrecht version of Geocontexting Printers and Publishers 1450-1800](https://www.arkyves.org/view/geocontextutrecht).
 This site was similar to the Amsterdam version, with the added feature of being able to view a legend on whether an address for a person was exact or not.

 Due to various boring technical and organisational (and mostly embarrassing) reasons, the above two websites are currently slightly broken in various ways.